 The next step is for you to test your SSO setup.
-In your Pipedrive SSO settings page, click on Test.
+On your Pipedrive SSO settings page, click on "Test".
 If the setup has been successful, you should see the following message – "SSO login test successful!
 Enable SSO/SAML for users?"

 You can now select "Enable for users" in order to enable the feature.
 You should then log out from Pipedrive, go to your Office 365 account home page and select your Pipedrive app from your list.

 This will initiate an IDP login and, if you are logged in successfully, your SSO has been set up correctly.

 If you would like your team to start using SSO, you can go to your Pipedrive SSO settings page and click "Enforce SSO login".